Chapter 4: Construction Details, Section 41: Existing Concrete Pavement

 - Require certificates of compliance for fly ash, admixtures, cement, joint sealant, dowel bars, chemical adhesive, compression seal, backer rods, joint filler materials, and epoxy powder coating.

-- Ensure the contractor follows the manufacturer’s instructions for materials.
+- Make sure the contractor follows the manufacturer’s instructions for materials.

 - Inspect packaged fly ash, cement, or combined fly ash and cement to determine that these materials are labeled as required in the specifications.
 For proper labeling, also collect and review shipping invoices for fly ash and cement delivered in bulk.